Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

-So to start I want to say that I am really impressed that the solver of `face0xff` found a solution this fast, I was really convinced that without the little tricks that I will show you, it would take too long to search for a 54 moves solutions, but hey seems like it works if you implement every slide puzzle heuristics you may think of.
+So to start I want to say that I am really impressed that the solver of `face0xff` found a solution this fast, I was really convinced that without the little tricks that I will show you, it would take too long to search for a 54 moves solution, but hey seems like it works if you implement every slide puzzle heuristics you may think of.

 So my approach was a backtracking algorithm, however you can clearly see why